rajshritotla/1984-generative-graphics/processingproj/README.md

 - Video for processing: [github repository](https://github.com/processing/processing-video)

 # Source Code
 - On the OpenCV for processing github repository, they included many examples for users to test the libraries.
-One of the main examples that I used and took code from is this [example](https://github.com/atduskgreg/opencv-processing/tree/master/examples/LiveCamTest).
+One of the main examples that we used and took code from is this [example](https://github.com/atduskgreg/opencv-processing/tree/master/examples/LiveCamTest).
-- To create the shapes, images, and custom shapes feature, I referenced to the code in the PShape documentaton found [here](https://processing.org/tutorials/pshape/).
+- To create the shapes, images, and custom shapes feature, we referenced to the code in the PShape documentaton found [here](https://processing.org/tutorials/pshape/).
-- To create the GUI, I referenced the code from [here](https://www.kasperkamperman.com/blog/processing-code/controlp5-library-example1/).
+- To create the GUI, we referenced the code from [here](https://www.kasperkamperman.com/blog/processing-code/controlp5-library-example1/).
-- To create the Menu Bar, I referenced code from a forum page found [here](https://forum.processing.org/two/discussion/12202/is-there-a-way-to-associate-a-menu-bar-with-the-sketch-frame).
+- To create the Menu Bar, we referenced code from a forum page found [here](https://forum.processing.org/two/discussion/12202/is-there-a-way-to-associate-a-menu-bar-with-the-sketch-frame).
+- To create the 3D Rain Scene, we referenced the code from [here](https://discourse.processing.org/t/simple-3d-rain-simulation/10834)

 # Issues
 - There is a major issue with the Video library is using a Mac with Catalina installed.
 Because of the new install, all 32 bit applications are deprecation, one of which is the Video Library.
-A work around this is manually clone the beta version of the library (found [here](https://github.com/processing/processing-video/releases/tag/r6-v2.0-beta4)) and manually install it (in the Mac, directly install it in /Documents/Processing/Libraries). **Warning:** There is a lot of external libraries in this library that cannot be detected by Mac so it will be annoying and give you a warning saying that this library cannot be used as Apple cannot verify the library.
+A work around this is manually clone the beta version of the library (found [here](https://github.com/processing/processing-video/releases/tag/r6-v2.0-beta4)) and manually install it (in the Mac, directly install it in /Documents/Processing/Libraries).

+**Warning:** There is a lot of external libraries in this library that cannot be detected by Mac so it will be annoying and give you a warning saying that this library cannot be used as Apple cannot verify the library.
 A way around this is to open every single file, and then manually allow them to open.